FatihKoz/DisposableSpecial/README.md

 As of date, module supports vmsACARS.

-## Important info about License Conditions

-* Please do read the License, it is really short but holds important information.
-* This is a **PRIVATE** module, do **NOT** share it with someone else without my written approval.
-* Some other developers do charge nice amounts for single capabilities like only Tours, I do not.
-* Module is technically **"DonationWare"**, where you donate (for good) and how much you donate is up to you.
-  _(Minimum donation amount is 50 USD/EUR.)_
-* **3rd party theme authors can redistribute module blade files only** (view files for frontend) if required along with their products to provide support for thier customers/users, or ship customized and compatible blades with their themes.

-### DonationWare Explained

-Yes, the module is not FREE but it does not have fixed price tag too.
-So you will decide how much you donate and where you donate.
-Below you will see some options, and yes I am at the very last line of that list.

-* Religious Community (nearby church or mosque etc, people you really know helping others in need for the glory of God)
-* Neighborhood Community (like the one above, helping homeless and poor)
-* Military Staff Community (like helping wounded soldiers of your country, those men risked their lives for us amd deserve some support from us too)
-* Animal shelters nearby (yes, their lives are important too and much more important than most of crowd around us)
-* Any other humanitarian/animal charity for saving lives and helping the ones in need (like donating vaccines, or fighting with hunger at Africa etc)
-* Worldwide non-profit organizations (like UNICEF etc.)
-* Author of this module (if you really want to and can not find somewhere else for donation)

 ## Installation and Updates

 * Manual Install : Upload contents of the package to your phpvms root `/modules` folder via ftp or your control panel's file manager
 * GitHub Clone : Clone/pull repository to your phpvms root `/modules/DisposableSpecial` folder
 * PhpVms Module Installer : Go to admin -> addons/modules , click Add New , select downloaded file then click Add Module
 * Go to admin > addons/modules enable the module
 * Go to admin > dashboard (or /update) to trigger module migrations
 * When migration is completed, go to admin > maintenance and clean `application` cache

+> [!WARNING]
-:information_source: *There is a known bug in v7 core, which causes an error/exception when enabling/disabling modules manually.
+> :information_source: *There is a known bug in v7 core, which causes an error/exception when enabling/disabling modules manually.
 If you see a server error page or full stacktrace debug window when you enable a module just close that page and re-visit admin area in a different browser tab/window.
 You will see that the module is enabled and active, to be sure just clean your `application` cache*

 ### Update (from v3.xx to v3.yy)